gretchenfrage/aqueduct/PROTOCOL.md

 unidirectional streams to send them in an unordered fashion, or in datagrams to send them in an unreliable fashion.

+An Aqueduct implementation must provide an API for the application to send messages on local senders.
+The application must be given the ability to control the message's binary payload, and also to create new channels by having their sender or receiver attached to the message at a particular index within the message's array of attachments.

+When the sender creates a new channel to attach the new channel's sender or receiver to a message, it must mint a new channel ID for the new channel.
+Also, it must locally create a local receiver or sender.

 After a sender sends a Message frame, it must send a SentReliable or SentUnreliable frame indicating that that relevant message number was sent within a reasonable amount of time, such as 0.1 seconds, or half